Prepare the map and form

 - On the Card style pane, expand the menu for Background color and type the hex value #E2DBCB.

 The card background color updates to match the background of the other cards on the workbook.
+You will also remove the border from the card.

 - Close the Card style pane.